-The Warner Textile Archive is owned by Braintree District Museum Trust Ltd, a charitable company limited by guarantee, governed by the following directors:
+The Warner Textile Archive is owned by Braintree District Museum Trust, a charitable company limited by guarantee, governed by the following trustees:

 Sheila Charrington (Chairman)